Low Carb Cauliflower Rice Jambalaya

 Start with the traditional members of the holy trinity and build from there.
 Onions, green pepper, and celery.
 Our additions will be carrots, garlic, and green onion.
 Feel free to experiment here with different flavours.

-Traditionally these ingredients would be fried in butter until caramelized.
-I have found that rendering off some bacon, or fatty dry cured sausage like chorizo adds an additional layer of flavour to the Jambalaya, a nice underlying smokiness.
+- Rendering off some bacon, or fatty dry cured sausage like chorizo before adding the trinity adds an additional layer of flavour to the Jambalaya, a nice underlying smokiness and eliminates the need of any additional cooking oil.

-Fry the mirepoix stirring occasionally to prevent burning until the vegetables have started to brown and break down.
+- Fry the mirepoix/trinity stirring occasionally to prevent burning until the vegetables have started to brown and break down.
 Could be 15 minutes or more.

 Cooking The Meats